A Characterization of Basic Feasible Functionals Through Higher-Order Rewriting and Tuple Interpretations: Preliminaries

 \subsection{Higher-Order Rewriting}

-We roughly follow the definition of \textit{simply-typed term rewriting system}~\cite{kus:01} (STRS): terms are applicative, and we limit our interest to \emph{second-order} STRSs where all rules have base type.
+We roughly follow the definition of a simply-typed term rewriting system (STRS)~\cite{kus:01}: types are simple, consisting of either base or functional types; terms are applicative, meaning they may be partially applied but contain no lambda abstractions.
+We limit our interest to second-order STRSs where all rules have base type (which in practice means the left- and right-hand side of rules are fully applied terms).
 Reduction follows an innermost evaluation strategy.
+We make this intuition precise below.